-Just like when you go on a job interview, the first impression you give a recruiter on LinkedIn matters the most.
+Just like when you go to a job interview, the first impression you give a professional connection or a recruiter on LinkedIn matters the most.
 Your photo is an integral part of your profile and, along with your employment history and other credentials, markets you as a strong prospective employee or a solid networking connection.

 How to Pick a Perfect Professional Photo

 Here are tips on how to take a professional photo and how to select the best one.
-These guidelines also work well for LinkedIn and other sites where you need to project a professional image.
+These guidelines also work well for other sites where you need to project a professional image with a business photo.

 Pick the Right Photographer.
 If you can afford it, a professional photographer can make it easier to get that perfect headshot.
 However, you don't necessarily need to go to the expense of hiring a professional.